MrEnder0/wootili-view/README.md

 ## Getting Started

+> [!IMPORTANT]
+> At this current time this project is only supported on Windows.

 ### Prerequisites

 The Wooting Analog SDK is the only prerequisite required to run the program.
 For development, you will need a Rust toolchain to compile the program.